What is budgeting and forecasting?

 communicate the rationale behind the budgeting decisions, highlight the expected outcomes,

-5. Review and Improve: After the budget period ends, conduct a thorough review of the HR
+and address any concerns or questions. - Review and Improve: After the budget period ends, conduct a thorough review of the HR

 budgeting and forecasting process.
 Assess the accuracy of the forecasts, identify areas for